RetroPie/RetroPie-Docs/docs/Genesis-Megadrive.md

 joy_quit = joystick0-button12
 ```

-### Advanced Configuration:
+### Switching Emulation Station to the Genesis logo:

 If you are from the United States it is likely that you had the Sega Genesis rather than the Sega Megadrive.
-If you want EmulationStation to show the genesis menu and boxart instead of megadrive then you should create a file `/opt/retropie/configs/all/platforms.cfg` with the contents.
+If you want EmulationStation to show the genesis graphics instead of megadrive then you should create a file `/opt/retropie/configs/all/platforms.cfg` with the contents.
 Note this requires at least v4.1.4 of the RetroPie-Setup script.

 ```
 megadrive_theme="genesis"